Introduction -renting as a contractor

 It would also be advisable to ensure that your will company (rather than you personally) will pay:

-- Rent to the landlord.
+- Council tax to the local authority.

 - Energy bills to utility companies.